 16. Visit Pearl Harbor

 Step back into history and onto the USS Missouri battleship at Pearl Harbor.
 Take a boat out to the USS Arizona memorial.
-Although as of this writing (May 2019), the memorial is closed for repair.

 17. Admire The Street Art in Kakaako